tmpfs/strike/README.md

 Documentation for the repository is generated using [ronn(1)](https://github.com/rtomayko/ronn) which must be installed, to generate documentation use task-doc(7):

 	./bake doc.build

+Note that currently you will need to apply [this patch](https://github.com/rtomayko/ronn/issues/69) to [ronn(1)](https://github.com/rtomayko/ronn) for documentation to build correctly.

 ## License